-Nonbusiness income allocable to Illinois
+When is nonbusiness income allocable to Illinois?

 If the trust or estate is a resident, all nonbusiness income is allocable to Illinois.

 If the trust or estate is a nonresident, items of income and deduction which constitute nonbusiness income are allocable to Illinois according to the following rules: